hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/project/index.md

    * Allow the user to store generic (type-safe) data at nodes and edges.
 That is, make your graph generic over the type attached to nodes and edges.
 The allows you to express generalized weights at nodes and edges.
+   * Implementing an API that does a particularly good job of catching errors at compile-time.
+A good example of this would being able to implement a graph search without any `unwrap`s.
    * Implement a GUI for one or both of your graph algorithms
    * Implement a parallel graph algorithm.
 You need not achieve any particular speedup.